Oriolus Kids

 Gardening on-site, in a raised garden bed.
 Also introducing seasonal eating and cooking.

-Science Experiments using a scientific method adapted for early childhood development.
+Science using a scientific method adapted for early childhood development.
 Also introducing Simple Machines.

 Storytelling that reflects the essence of each season using classic and award-winning literature, puppetry, and dramatic/theatrical play.